-Masters of Physical & Occupational Therapy Programs near Milwaukee
+Masters in Physical Therapy and Occupational Therapy Programs in Milwaukee

 Masters in Physical Therapy and Occupational Therapy degrees span individual Masters programs in physical therapy, occupational therapy, kinesiology, nutrition, athletic training and more.
 Students in Masters in Kinesiology and exercise science-focused programs could study human movement and how the body responds and adapts to physical activity and sports injuries.
 Masters in Occupational Therapy and PT degree programs could enable students to do vital hands-on rehabilitative work which might help clients recover, improve range of motion, or live holistically.
 Discover all these fields have to offer.